xamarin/xamarin-forms-samples/README.md

     * **Brief** - Short description or what your sample does.
 This allows us to display a nice and clean vignette on the sample page.

-    * **Level** - Beginning, Intermediate, or Advanced: this is the intended audience level for the sample. only the getting started samples are Beginning, as they are intended for people who are _just_ starting with the platform. most samples are Intermediate, and a few, that dive deep into difficult APIs, should be Advanced.
+    * **Level** - Beginner, Intermediate, or Advanced: this is the intended audience level for the sample. only the getting started samples are Beginner, as they are intended for people who are _just_ starting with the platform. most samples are Intermediate, and a few, that dive deep into difficult APIs, should be Advanced.

     * **Minimum License Requirement** - Starter, Indie, Business, or Enterprise: denotes the license that a user has to have in order to build/run the sample.